kamran-2/psypher-AI-Tash/README.md

 3. **Database Connection Issues**

    - Verify your Supabase URL and keys
-   - Ensure the database schema is created using Drizzle or SQL script
+   - Ensure the database table is created using the SQL script
    - Run `npm run db:seed` to populate sample data

 4. **TypeScript Errors**